×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Do sign up for IESS national healthcare.
 Note that as of July 2017 the rate will be based on Verified Income.
 The rate will be 17.6% and an additional 2.4% per dependent.
-An expat on $1200 Social Security with one dependent would therefore pay $240 a month for Health coverage," wrote an expat living in Montanita.
+An expat on $1200 Social Security with one dependent would therefore pay $240 a month for Health coverage," commented one expat who moved to Montanita, Ecuador.

 "This is the best medical care in terms of caring for you and really identifying the best way to correct the medical issues of people.
 Doctors really care for their patients, and spend time talking and testing for the real problem and thus coming up with a real solution to your specific issue.
-And all done at a bargain price," said an expat in Cuenca.
+And all done at a bargain price," remarked one expat living in Cuenca.

 View More Answers